zerah-doan/cv-md/README.md

    - The latest generated files are always available in / pushed to the `outputs/` directory in the repository.
    - You can also download them as workflow artifacts from the GitHub Actions run summary.

+## GitHub Pages

+To enhable a hosted GitHub Pages version:

+1. Go to your repo Settings > Pages.
+2. Under `Source`, select `Deploy from a branch`
+3. Under branch, select `master` and `/(root)`.
+Save
+4. Your CV will be accessible at: `https://YOUR-GITHUB-USERNAME.github.io/cv-md/outputs/cv`

 ## Notes

 - The workflow uses official Pandoc Docker images for reproducible builds.